Version 5.1, 13 April 2023

 - are not intended to be prescriptive or authoritative in respect of a diagnosis, condition or treatment, and are not intended to provide information on which you should solely rely.

-- reflects current knowledge and practice in the NHS in England.
+- reflect current knowledge and practice in the NHS in England.
 However, medical knowledge and practice is constantly evolving and as such they may not reflect the latest knowledge or practice

 6.8.
 Please note your GP or other healthcare professionals remain ultimately responsible for your health and wellbeing (including but not limited to any diagnosis or other healthcare advice).
 If you have any questions about your medical records or other health-related information made available via the NHS App, you should contact your GP or other healthcare professional directly, or call NHS 111 by dialling 111 from any landline or mobile phone free of charge.

 6.9.
-We are not responsible for any delay or lack of response by your GP surgery to any contact you make through the NHS App.
+We are not responsible for any delay or lack of response by your healthcare provider to any contact you make through the NHS App.

 6.10.
 Certain Core Services and Platform Services may enable you to use them in respect of your child or someone you care for.
 Access to specific information about such person is controlled by your GP and is subject to such requirements and conditions as your GP surgery may decide.